bbauska/W3Cx-2of5/README.md

 Result: <a href="https://en.wikipedia.org/wiki/Hyperlink" target="_blank">Click here</a> to go to
 the Wikipedia Hyperlink page.

-Note: The anchor element should not be confused with the <link> tag.
+Note: The anchor element should not be confused with the &lt;link&gt; tag.
-The <link> tag is used to define a link between a document and an external resource like an external style sheet.
-You will learn more about the <link> tag in the next chapter.
+The &lt;link&gt; tag is used to define a link between a document and an external resource like an external style sheet.
+You will learn more about the &lt;link&gt; tag in the next chapter.

 <h4>States of a hyperlink</h4>